Growing or reducing the workforce

 Why business aims and objectives change as businesses evolve

-When a business is expanding and performing well, some of its aims and objectivesA business aim is the overall target or goal of the business, whereas business objectives are the steps a business needs to take to meet its overall aims. may focus on growing its workforce.
+When a business is expanding and performing well, some of its may focus on growing its workforce.
 This may include opening new departments, creating new teams and recruiting more staff.
 By growing its workforce, a business gains more potential for expansion.

-Reducing the workforce is usually part of a survival Where a business aims to keep operating. strategy for a business.
+Reducing the workforce is usually part of a strategy for a business.
 When a business is not performing well or is exiting a market, it may reduce its workforce to help reduce its overall business costs.
 However, occasionally, a reduction in a workforce is part of a business growth plan involving technology.
 For example, in the banking industry, many high street branches have closed due to the huge increase in the use of online banking and automated cash machines.

 Increasing or decreasing the product range